Low-order CR--RT equilibrated-flux certification for semilinear problems on anisotropic meshes: Numerical experiments

 With $\mathfrak r$, $\alpha$, and $L(\rho)$ at hand, we set

 and compute a verification radius $\rho$ by the simple one-dimensional procedure in Algorithm~\ref{alg:rho}.
 We call $\rho>0$ {admissible} if the NK conditions \eqref{eq:NK-conds} hold, i.e., $p(\rho)\leq 0$ and $q(\rho)<1$, where $p(\rho),q(\rho)$ are defined in \eqref{eq:pq}, see Table \ref{tab:sec9-cert}.
-In the affine Lipschitz model $L(\rho)=L_0+L_1\rho$ with $L_0\ge 0$ and $L_1>0$, the admissible set $\{\rho>0:\ p(\rho) \leq 0,\ q(\rho)<1\}$ is either empty or an interval of the form $[\rho_-,\rho_+)$.
+In the affine Lipschitz model $L(\rho)=L_0+L_1\rho$ with $L_0\ge 0$ and $L_1>0$, the admissible set $\{\rho>0:\ p(\rho) \leq 0,\ q(\rho)<1\}$ is either empty, a singleton, or an interval with a positive left endpoint.
 Therefore, once a bracket is found, bisection is well-defined and returns a certified admissible radius.
 The proofs and implementation details are deferred to Appendix~\ref{app:rho-selection}.

-\begin{rem} In our implementation, we work in a normalised setting with $\alpha=1$, so that $\eta=\mathfrak r$. \end{rem}
+\begin{remark} In our implementation, we work in a normalized setting with $\alpha=1$, so that $\eta=\mathfrak r$. \end{remark}